xianlinbox/daily_practise/aws-solution-architect/storage.md

 - gp2/gp3: general purpose SSD
 - io: low latenct SSD
-- st/sc : low cost HDD (can't used as the boot volume)
+- st/sc : low cost HDD (can't used as the boot volume), maxium 500 IOPS

 With gp2 you get a baseline of 100 IOPS and then 3 IOPS per GiB after the first 33.33GiB, with a max of 16,000 IOPS.
 Pricing is based on volume size.